 Information for Families / Carers

 You may have already had a child in your care referred to FCAMHS or you may know that a referral is planned.
 Here is some information to help you understand our service and what to expect.
-We also have a variety of leaflets available to download: Families and Carer's leaflet, Children and Young People's leaflet and an 'easy read' leaflet (designed as a quick guide).
+We also have a variety of leaflets available to download.
+Please contact us to access these.

 Forensic CAMHS (FCAMHS) is a specialist mental health service that is available to children under the age of 18.
 We accept referrals from professionals when there is: